truongdam/truongdam.github.io/_posts/2018-10-17-javascript-keyword.md

    - [Javascript modules, module formats, module loaders and module bundlers](https://www.jvandemo.com/a-10-minute-primer-to-javascript-modules-module-formats-module-loaders-and-module-bundlers/)
    - Message Queue and Event Loop

+- Dom and Layout Trees
+    - Render tree: DOM and CSSOM, combine the DOM and CSSOM into a render tree, run layout on the render tree
 - Factories and Classes

 {% highlight text %}